kowalski-dawid/eurorack_synthesizers_for_dummies/0-introduction-index/0-1-faq.md

 3.1.5. **Community and Collaboration**

-**Supportive Network:** The modular synthesis community is vibrant, with many opportunities for collaboration, learning, and sharing experiences.Cultural Engagement: Being part of a niche, creative community can be fulfilling and inspiring.
+**Supportive Network:** The modular synthesis community is vibrant, with many opportunities for collaboration, learning, and sharing experiences.

+**Cultural Engagement**: Being part of a niche, creative community can be fulfilling and inspiring. (to też już gdzieś słyszałem ;))

 **Cons:**

-3.2.1. **High CostExpensive Investment:** The initial cost of modules, cases, and accessories can be significant, with ongoing expenses for expansion and maintenance.Niche Pricing: Many modules are produced in small quantities, leading to higher prices compared to mass-produced synthesizers.
+3.2.1. **High Cost, Expensive Investment:** The initial cost of modules, cases, and accessories can be significant, with ongoing expenses for expansion and maintenance.

+**Niche Pricing**: Many modules are produced in small quantities, leading to higher prices compared to mass-produced synthesizers (ta informacja też się powtarza).

 3.2.2. **Complexity and Learning Curve**

-**Steep Learning Curve:** Understanding and effectively using a modular system can be challenging, especially for beginners.Time-Consuming: Building, patching, and troubleshooting can take considerable time and effort.
+**Steep Learning Curve:** Understanding and effectively using a modular system can be challenging, especially for beginners.

+**Time-Consuming**: Building, patching, and troubleshooting can take considerable time and effort.

 3.2.3. **Space and Portability**

-**Physical Space:** Modular systems can take up substantial space in a studio, which may not be ideal for those with limited room.Portability: Unlike compact synthesizers or software, Eurorack systems are less portable and can be cumbersome to transport.
+**Physical Space:** Modular systems can take up substantial space in a studio, which may not be ideal for those with limited room.

+**Portability**: Unlike compact synthesizers or software, Eurorack systems are less portable and can be cumbersome to transport.

 3.2.4. **Potential for Overwhelm**

-**Endless Options:** The vast array of available modules and patching possibilities can be overwhelming, leading to option paralysis.Maintenance and Upkeep: Regular maintenance, such as cleaning and troubleshooting connections, is required to keep the system in optimal condition.
+**Endless Options:** The vast array of available modules and patching possibilities can be overwhelming, leading to option paralysis.

+**Maintenance and Upkeep**: Regular maintenance, such as cleaning and troubleshooting connections, is required to keep the system in optimal condition.

 **The Bottom Line:** Is It Worth It?